-Cheney was President Gerald Ford's chief of staff.
-Grand Rapids is Ford's hometown.
+Cheney was President Gerald Ford’s chief of staff.
+Ford’s hometown was Grand Rapids and the city is home to the Gerald R. Ford Presidential Museum.